 Foolproof Microwave Poached Eggs

-As seen in Fast, Simple Recipes for Busy Days.
+Category: Fast, Simple Recipes for Busy Days

 Get amazing poached eggs from your microwave in no time flat.
 Grab a microwave-safe container and mix water with a splash of vinegar and a pinch of salt.
 Heat this mixture till it's almost boiling.
 Drop in your egg carefully, pop it back in the microwave, and cook until the whites firm up but the yolk stays gooey.
 Scoop out your egg with a slotted spoon, clean up any messy whites if you want, and enjoy right away for a tasty, hassle-free breakfast.